ocular-d/guides/README.md

 # Guides

-Monorepo for all documentation guide using `pnpm`.
+Monorepo for all documentation guides using `pnpm`.

 ## Development setup